kayambi/Taxi_Cab_of_New_York/README.md

 # Data Cleaning

-# define a function to clean a loaded dataset
+# Define a function to clean a loaded dataset

 def clean_data(adata):
     """